5

 Aside from intentional threat, another way that end users can jeopardize your Google Workspace security is through lack of awareness or serious thought about the consequences of their actions:

-- Sharing publicly, organization-wide, or with personal email addresses because it’s convenient
+• Sharing publicly, organization-wide, or with personal email addresses, such as their gmail account, because it’s convenient

 Just blocking or preventing users from carrying out these actions doesn’t necessarily help them understand what they did wrong, and you’ll probably need to deal with the exact same situation in the future.

-Security education programs are one way of raising user awareness of your Google Workspace security standards, but detached “education” is often in-one-ear, out-the-other.
-A more effective way - that improves security and decreases work for your information security team, now and in the future - is user involvement in remediation, in real time, as the risky action is performed.
+Security education programs are one way of raising user awareness of your Google Workspace security posture, but detached “education” is often in-one-ear, out-the-other.
+A more effective way - that mitigates security risks and decreases work for your information security team, now and in the future - is user involvement in remediation, in real time, as the risky action is performed.

 When it comes to risky interaction with Google Workspace data assets, users can be called upon to remediate their action, with an explanation of why it was a problem.